 In addition, a variable fee, payable to the Fund, of up to the maximum percentage listed in the table below of the value of the Creation Units subject to the transaction may be imposed for cash purchases, non-standard orders, or partial cash purchases of Creation Units.
-The variable charge is primarily designed to cover additional costs (e.g., brokerage, taxes, spreads, slippage costs) involved with buying the securities with cash.
-The Fund may determine to not charge a variable fee on certain orders when the Adviser or a Sub-Adviser has determined that doing so benefits the Fund and its shareholders (e.g., for creation orders that facilitate the rebalance of the Fund's portfolio in a more tax efficient manner than could be achieved without such order).
+The variable charge is primarily designed to cover additional costs (e.g., brokerage, taxes) involved with buying the securities with cash.
+The Fund may determine to not charge a variable fee on certain orders when the Adviser or Sub-Adviser has determined that doing so benefits the Fund and its shareholders (e.g., for creation orders that facilitate the rebalance of the Fund's portfolio in a more tax efficient manner than could be achieved without such order).

-Name of Fund Fixed Creation Transaction Fee Maximum Variable Transaction Fee SRH REIT Covered Call ETF \$150 2%
+Name of Fund Fixed Creation Transaction Fee Maximum Variable Transaction Fee SRH U.S. Quality ETF \$500 2%